-Whether you’re making a cross country journey or driving in from somewhere in Kentucky, we’ve got everything you need to prepare you for HDA’s volunteer experience!
-Get all the forms, materials, and information required to complete your registration and get ready for a memorable and fulfilling time of service in the mountains of Appalachian Kentucky.
+Whether you’re making a cross country journey or driving in from a nearby state, we’ve got everything you need to prepare you for HDA’s volunteer experience!
+Get all the forms, materials, and information required to complete your registration and get ready for a memorable and fulfilling time of service in the mountains of Appalachian East Kentucky.

 First Things First

 After you’ve submitted the Volunteer Inquiry Form (if you haven’t done this yet, please do so now) and have heard back from our Volunteer Coordinator, you are ready to move along in the process!

 Please click the button below to register.
 Once we’ve received and approved your application, we will send you our Volunteer Planning Guide by email or postal mail (once the print edition is available).
 Once you’ve registered, be sure to send us your volunteer deposit by postal mail.
 If you have any questions after exploring the guide, please be sure to contact us.